flinguenheld/rusty_chew/README.md

     <img src="./images/crab_coffee.png">
 </div>

-This is the rustynuine firmware for the [Chew](https://github.com/flinguenheld/chew) keyboard!
+This is the rustenuine firmware for the [Chew](https://github.com/flinguenheld/chew) keyboard!

-It performs some cool hacks that keyboard enthousiats love:
+It performs some cool hacks that keyboard enthusiasts love:

 - Layers
-    - Set defaut
+    - Set default
-    - Activated as long as a key is held (the best ❤️)
+    - Activated as long as a key is held down (the best ❤️)
     - Dead key style (activated until another key is pressed)
 - Homerows
-    - Hold to activate a modifier
+    - Hold down to activate a modifier
     - Press to print a regular key
 - Combos
     - Two keys pressed at once result in a third one